 Here is the first post, which covers some general interviewing tips.

-I have now had two readers ask me to do a post or two about interviewing at the American Historical Association annual meeting.
+I have now had two readers ask me to do a post or two about interviewing at the American Historical Society Annual Meeting.
 I was unsure if I was really qualified to do this kind of thing, but then my wife reminded me that I have had many, many AHA interviews over the years and might have something worthwhile to say on the subject.
 I have had interviews at research universities, non Ph.D-granting state schools, liberal arts colleges, and church-related colleges.
 I have advanced to on-campus interviews in every institutional category and I have not advanced to on-campus interviews in every institutional category.
 I don't say this to brag, but I do feel that I might be able to offer some advice about interviewing.
 In addition, I have sat on the "other side of the table" as an AHA interviewer.

 I thought I would break this up into several posts.
 This post will focus on general tips for interviewing.
 The second post will focus on interviewing for a job at a research university.
 The third post will deal with interviewing for a job at a teaching college.
 The fourth post will deal with interviewing for a job at a church-related college, with particular emphasis on evangelical colleges.
-Hopefully I can complete this series before the AHA meets on January 7th in San Diego.
-I will do my best.

 When it comes to general tips about interviewing, I would direct my readers to Ari Kelman's post at Edge of the American West.
 It is outstanding-- one of the best things I have read on the subject.